kavia-common/travel-guide-project-219250-219292/Database/README.md

 Notes:
 - This container is CI-friendly and will not fail if db_connection.txt is missing or empty; psql_test.sh will skip gracefully.
 - All SQL must be executed one statement at a time via psql -c "SQL_STATEMENT".

+No-op refresh: Updated at 2025-12-04T00:05:00Z to trigger preview re-sync.
+No functional changes.